Deputy Prime Minister of Canada: Alternative designation in absence of formal deputy

 Harper gave special status in the line of authority to members of his cabinet: under an Order in Council issued on February 6, 2006—the day Harper was appointed prime minister—when "the prime minister is unable to perform the functions of his office", Lawrence Cannon, then Jim Prentice, then the balance of the Cabinet by order of precedence, were "authorized to act for the prime minister".
-This order was followed by a number of others updating the list; in each case, the top person on that list was apponited the vice-chair of the cabinet's Priorities and Planning Committee.
-Previous prime ministers have had similar orders-in-council, under which the deputy prime minister and then the balance of the Cabinet, in order of precedence, have been authorized to act for the prime minister.
-Media analysts generally credited the top person on these lists as being the de facto deputy prime minister, although the title was never conferred.
-These "order of precedence" lists have no status as a formal line of succession, however, and would carry no special weight in determining who would take over as the new prime minister if an incumbent died in office or was forced to suddenly resign in advance of a leadership convention.
+This list was updated a number of times during Harper ministry, and in each case the first name on the list was also named the vice-chair of the cabinet's Priorities and Planning Committee, leading to some analysts inferring such person as being de facto deputy prime minister.
+Similarly, upon forming ministry in 2015, Justin Trudeau via an order-in-council designated Ralph Goodale, deputy party leader in opposition as first in line to discharge the prime minister's duties in the event Trudeau ever became incapacitated.
+Having first entered ministry two decades earlier and entered parliament four decades earlier, Goodale would have outranked all cabinet colleagues in any event.
+However, media analysts focused on Dominic Leblanc, a childhood friend of the Prime Minister whose father Romeo Leblanc served in the ministry of the prime minister's father, pointing to his placement on numerous key cabinet committees and as the government's liaison with the Senate as being the inferences as being "de facto deputy prime minister".
+The designation of both Cannon and Goodale were similar to those mentioned under section Designated Acting Prime Minister above in nature except on a more standing basis.